 - Keeping Up with DevOps (Docker or Jenkins)

 By 2022, the DevOps market will reach $6.6 billion, so it’s fair to say that DevOps practices and technologies will shape the tech market.
 Are you eager to have faster and more efficient deployments?
 If so, applying automation should be on your agenda.

 Add one more item to your list.
 Trust me, you’ll thank me later!
 Many companies have already started migrating SVN and CVS projects to Git, so it’s about time for everyone who takes Java programming seriously to start mastering Git.

 You’ve probably already been using the Spring Framework, and are familiar with its basic concepts.
 Now is the time to upgrade your Spring Framework skills.
 In the last couple of years, there have been some important releases for Spring, Spring Boot, and Spring Security.
 Today, it seems that everyone is obsessed with leveraging the Cloud for development.
 When it comes to the Cloud, Microservice architecture has a special place in the Java programming equation.

 - Tried and Tested: Powerful Java Tools

-When it comes to separating the beginners from experienced professionals, automation testing skills make a difference.
-For any project, it’s beneficial to have a developer who can write unit tests and has a deep understanding of various unit testing frameworks, libraries, and tools: Junit, NUnit, TestNG, Jmockit, EMMA, Selenium, REST-Assured, Spock framework, and others.
+In terms of separating the beginners from experienced professionals, automation testing skills make a difference.
+For any project it’s beneficial to have a developer who can write unit tests and has a deep understanding of various unit testing frameworks, libraries, and tools: Junit, NUnit, TestNG, Jmockit, EMMA, Selenium, REST-Assured, Spock framework, and others.